Degree in Certification

 You will spend approximately 24 hours per semester in learning labs or mathematics classrooms.
 You will help foster learning by engaging with individual students, working in small groups or teaching portions of a mathematics lesson plan.

-You are assigned to a high school social studies classroom for a 16-week, full-time internship under the mentorship of an experienced high school mathematics teacher.
-You will actively plan, prepare and implement mathematics lesson plans that foster student engagement and learning, use appropriate tools to support instruction and manage all aspects of classroom instruction.
+In your senior year you will have extensive experiences in the field.
+In the fall you are assigned to a high school mathematics classroom for a 16-week, full-time internship under the mentorship of an experienced high school mathematics teacher.
+During the fall internship, you are expected to actively plan, prepare and implement mathematics lesson plans that foster student engagement and learning, use appropriate tools to support instruction and manage all aspects of classroom instruction.